 The safeguarding of children and adults at risk is of particular importance to Mary-Liz and she has been a volunteer coordinator for safeguarding at Salford Cathedral for several years.
 She is jointly responsible for working with new and the Cathedral’s current 100+ volunteers to complete the safer recruitment protocols for their roles, ensuring their full engagement with the DBS process, including the required three-yearly DBS renewals.

 Since 1995 she has been a chorister at Salford Cathedral, a role integral to Sunday services, at Christmas, Easter and many other formal occasions, as required.
 In 2021 the choir broadcast live on Radio 4 twice and previously recorded a series of programmes for My Favourite Hymns broadcast by

-Mary-Liz enjoyed competing abroad with school and past pupil choirs and has been a chorister at Salford Cathedral since 1995.
-A keen sportswoman, she represented Ireland at the 1984 European Club Hockey Championships and later played county hockey for Greater Manchester.
+In her younger years, Mary-Liz was a keen sportswoman who represented Ireland at the 1983 European Club Hockey Championships and she also played county hockey for Greater Manchester.

-Retired from her garden design and construction business, she enjoys music, travelling and fell walking with her husband and their cocker spaniel, Marco.
+In her spare time she enjoys music, good food, travelling and fell walking with her husband and their cocker spaniel.